geckosio/phaser-on-nodejs/README.md

 ## Arcade Physics

-If your goal is to run the Arcade Physics on the server, also have a look at [`arcade-physics`](https://github.com/yandeu/arcade-physics#readme).
+⚠️ If your goal is to run the Arcade Physics on the server, I highly recommend using [`arcade-physics`](https://github.com/yandeu/arcade-physics#readme).

 ## Compatibility

 Works with Phaser <3.50.0 and >=3.55.2.

-Works on Node.js 14.x, 16.x and 17.x.
+Works on Node.js 14.x, 16.x, 17.x and 18.x.

 ## Install